-Check the ages that ski resorts you are considering accept children into ski school if you’d like to consider having your toddler or preschooler learn to ski.
+Before planning a trip and committing to a particular resort, check the ages that ski resorts you are considering accept children into ski school if you’d like to consider having your toddler or preschooler learn to ski.
 (Note: I highly, highly recommend having someone else teach your child to ski.
 They will learn more quickly with a professional and you will save yourself a lot of frustration and parent grief.)

-Some larger resorts will accept children as young as 3 as long as they are potty-trained.
+Some larger resorts will accept children in ski school as young as 3 as long as they are potty-trained.
 Others won’t accept kids until age 4 or later.
 (If you are headed to the Lake Tahoe area in California and Nevada with kids, my complete guide to Tahoe resorts with kids lists the ages that each resort in Tahoe accepts children into ski school.)